amitmbm/REST/README.md

 provide the id , which you get as a response from create product api , in the url , you will get its all the information.

 ## Automated test cases will be added later using the powermock and mockito.
-Unit test-cases can be execusted using the Unit-tests branch.
+Unit test-cases are in feature branch and  it can be execusted using mvn test command.